LucasGennari/GirinoTheme/README.md

   • Dowanload GirinoTheme and copy the folder to '/Themes' in your WordPress folder.

-  • Go to your DashBoard on WordPress, click in "Apereance" and select GirinoTheme.
+  • Go to your DashBoard on WordPress click in "Apereance" and select GirinoTheme.

-  • Go to Girino Menu Bar and customize the options your self, such as: upload your profile picture, active post formats and upload the twitter and Facebook account of your page
+  • Go to Girino Menu Bar and customize the options yourself, such as: upload your profile picture, active post formats and upload the twitter and Facebook accounts of your page

   • Have Fun!